 The first thing you need is manpower.
 You might need a business manager and a social media manager to start with.
 You need to at least be able to provide your team with a minimum salary or covering food & accommodation, transport.
 Once you start selling, you will need more people on your team.
 Make sure you have the money to sustain your team.
 You can’t go around and say you will give a percentage and ask people working for you for free.
-It might be quite common in the world of art dealership, but they are not your team!
+It might be quite common in the world of the art dealerships, but they are not your team!
 They are your sales channels.

 #2: Make more art: Market share

 The next step is to make and sell more art to more people.
 Certainly, you can just start making more original works of art, but it doesn’t have to be actual artworks.
 It can be art print, copyright licensing and other art merchandising.
 Just get your art out there while getting paid – that’s the principle.
 What you are doing is to get more ‘market share’ so you can establish yourself and dominate your niche.